-As noted in previous updates, the information gap in Torkham is mainly the result of the limited opening of the border for pedestrian movements, which creates an overcrowded situation as thousands of people try to cross at once, with little attention to services provided by partners, including health screening and information dissemination about COVID-19.
-UNHCR has raised this matter with the border authorities and partners and is working with them to find a solution.
+As noted in previous updates, the gap in information dissamination in Torkham is mainly the result of the limited opening of the border for pedestrian movements, which creates an overcrowded situation as thousands of people try to cross at once, with little attention to services provided by partners, including health screening and information dissemination about COVID-19.
+However, it should be noted that 94% of the interviewed returnees in Torkham confirmed that they received information about COVID-19 in the CoPR.
+UNHCR has raised this matter with the border authorities and partners.
 The information gap in Spin Boldak remains unchanged because there was no population movement due to the closure of the border since 06 June.
+The information gap at Zaranj/Milak has improved significantly (from 42% to 12%) since UNHCR's follow-up with partners in early May.